davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

 - Write a default constructor that initializes the fields.

 - Write a method `reset()` that will clear all the stats accumulated.
-The `history` of hashtags must also be cleared.
+The `history` of hashtags must also be cleared (that is, do not instantiate a new empty ArrayList in its stead)

 - Write an `isHashtag()` method that takes a single term (not a entire tweet) as argument, and returns whether it is a hashtag.
 A term is a hashtag if the first letter is a `#` sign, and excluding the `#` sign, the term is at least one letter long.
 This method does not modify any fields.